 “We appreciate everyone who called, emailed, and provided in-person comments throughout the budget deliberation process,” said Mayor Lisa Merkel.
 “The newly-adopted budget funds the programs and service our citizens have told us are important to them.”

 Highlights of the proposed FY 2020 Budget include:

-Maintenance of the town real estate tax, meals tax and all other tax rates at their current levels;
+Maintenance of the town real estate tax at its current level, with no increase recommended;

-Continued allocation of resources to strategic capital projects, including downtown redevelopment and Metro planning;
+Continued allocation of resources to capital projects, including downtown redevelopment and Metro planning;

-Increased personnel costs to include a one percent adjustment to the town’s pay scales and an average pay-for-performance increase of three percent.
+Increased personnel costs to include a 1.3 percent market rate adjustment and an average pay-for-performance increase of two percent.

-The proposed Capital Improvement Program (CIP) calls for funding of longer-term projects such as Phase 5 of the Herndon Community Center, a Nature Center at Runnymede Park, vehicular and pedestrian access to Metro and Van Buren Street improvements.
+The proposed Capital Improvement Program (CIP) calls for funding of longer-term projects such as Elden and Monroe Street intersection improvements, sidewalk and trail improvements, vehicular and pedestrian access to Metro and Van Buren Street improvements.

 FY 2020 Budget “Facts-at-a-Glance” follow.
 The complete budget will be available online by July 1.